Leyton District Council Tramways

 Motormen and conductors

-Leyton District Council Tramways Tramcar No 57 — photo undated, but judging by the pristine condition of the tram, very probably taken in the year it was delivered, 1907.
+Leyton District Council Tramways Tramcar No 57 — photo undated, but judging by the pristine condition of the vehicle, very probably taken in the year it was delivered, 1907.
 The full system title on the tram is 'Leyton District Council Tramways' whereas the horse trams had simply been emblazoned with 'L.U.D.C'.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to Eddie Dawes.

 An 'Essex' shield badge, quite possibly the same type as used by Leyton District Council Tramways as a cap and collar badge — brass.
 This device was officially granted in 1932, but had been used as the unofficial arms of Essex for many decades, if not centuries, prior to this.
 The badge was almost certainly a stock item used by numerous organisations, including the Essex Regiment, rather than one made expressly for Leyton Council.
 Author's Collection.